Photo from Unsplash

 Strength Bestowed

-That was surely a very strange command to give to a paralyzed man.
-He could not rise up.
-He could not lift up his bed.
-He could not walk a step.
+That was surely a strange command to give to a paralyzed man.
+He couldn’t rise, lift his bed, or take a single step.
 He was as helpless as a corpse.
-Why did Jesus require of him such an impossibility?
-But as we look on the helpless form we see that it at once starts up.
-The limbs move, the man rises, takes up his bed, and walks away in the presence of all the people.
-As we watch him going his way, we learn that when Christ gives any command which seems impossible, He always gives strength to perform it.
-As the man’s will began to obey Christ’s bidding, power came back into his long-paralyzed body, and he was able to rise up and walk.
+Why would Jesus ask him to do something that seemed impossible?
+But as we watch, the man immediately starts to move.
+His limbs respond, and he stands up, picks up his bed, and walks away in full view of everyone.
+As we see him walking, we learn that when Christ gives a command, even if it seems impossible, he always gives the strength needed to fulfill it.
+The moment the man willed to obey Jesus, strength flowed into his paralyzed body, and he was able to stand and walk.

-It is the same in spiritual life.
-We have no power in ourselves to do Christ’s will, but as we begin to obey the needed grace is given.
-Young people often say that they are afraid to enter upon a Christian life because they can not do what will be required.
-In their own strength they cannot.
-It would be as easy for them to climb to the stars as unaided to live a noble and lovely Christian life.
-Human strength in itself is inadequate to life’s sore needs.
-But the young Christian who sets out in obedience to Christ, depending upon Him to open the path of duty, will never fail of needed help at the moment of need.
+The same is true in the spiritual life.
+We don’t have the strength on our own to do Christ’s will, but when we begin to obey, the needed grace is given.
+Young people often say they’re afraid to start a Christian life because they don’t think they can live up to the requirements.
+And in their own strength, they can’t.
+It would be as impossible for them as climbing to the stars.
+Human strength alone isn’t enough for life’s challenges.
+But when a young Christian sets out to follow Christ, trusting him to provide what’s needed, they will always find help at the right moment.

-Older Christians also often shrink from duties because they have not the ability to perform them; but for them, and for all who attempt any work or service in obedience to Christ, it is true that the effort to obey will always bring with it the strength to obey.
+Older Christians may also hesitate to take on certain duties because they feel inadequate, but for them and for all who try to serve in obedience to Christ, the act of trying will always bring the strength to succeed.